texxasrulez/caldav_calendar/README.md

+# Archived - No More Development on this Calendar

 # Caldav Calendar Plugin for Roundcube & NextCloud - LTS

+I am concentrating on one version from now on and that can be found [here](https://github.com/texxasrulez/calendar)

 **This is my first fork version and will pretty much remain "As Is" except for issue fixes and maintenance.**